-This module will focus on the basic dynamics of intimate partner violence -- including intimate partner sexual violence -- and human trafficking.
+Through this module, attendees will learn the basic dynamics of intimate partner violence and human trafficking.

-1. Define physical abuse, emotional abuse, sexual abuse, force, fraud, and coercion.
+1. Attendees will be able to define physical abuse, emotional abuse, sexual abuse, force, fraud, and coercion.

-2. Give 3 examples of power and control within an abusive relationship.
+2. Attendees will be able to give 3 examples of power & control within an abusive relationship.

-3. Give 2 example of how trauma impacts work with survivors of Domestic Violence (DV), Intimate Partner Sexual Violence (IPSV), and Human Trafficking (HT).
+3. Attendees will be able to give 2 example of how trauma impacts work with survivors of Domestic Violence (DV), Intimate Partner Sexual Violence (IPSV), and Human Trafficking (HT).

-4. Feel more knowledgeable about working with survivors of DV, IPSV, and HT.
+4. Attendees will feel more knowledgeable about working with survivors of DV, IPSV, and HT.

-5. Explain the connection between IPV, trafficking, and other forms of oppression.
+5. Attendees will be able to explain the connection between IPV, trafficking, and other forms of oppression.